 - Use

-#Create a title (# 一级标题,## 二级标题). - Use
+#Create a title (# 一级标题,## 二级标题) - Use

-*or_Italic or bold text (*斜体*,**加粗**). - Use
+*or_Italic or bold text (*斜体*,**加粗**) - Use

--or*Create an unordered list, using1.Create an ordered list. - Use backticks ` to create inline code, or use triple backticks
+-or*Create an unordered list, using1.Create an ordered list. - Use backticks to create inline code, or use triple backticks.

-Ensure that the Markdown content is displayed correctly on the web page
+Ensure that the Markdown content is displayed correctly on the web page.

-<script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>Correctly display the flowchart (Mermaid):For flowcharts drawn with Mermaid syntax, it is necessary to import the Mermaid library and initialize it.
+<script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>Correctly display the flowchart (Mermaid):For flowcharts drawn using Mermaid syntax, it is necessary to introduce the Mermaid library and initialize it.

 <script type="module"> import mermaid from 'https://cdn.jsdelivr.net/npm/mermaid@10/dist/mermaid.esm.min.mjs'; mermaid.initialize({ startOnLoad: true }); </script>

-In the Anqi CMS template, whether it is an article (archive) or a single page (pageThe content field, usually, will be automatically converted from Markdown to HTML in the background.
-When you call these contents in the template, for example usingarchiveDetailtags to getContentField, and when outputting it, be sure to use|safeFilter.
+In Anqi CMS templates, whether it is an article(archive) or a single page(pageThe content field, which is usually automatically converted to HTML in the background.
+When you call these contents in the template, for example usingarchiveDetailtag to obtainContentField and make sure to use it when outputting|safefilter.

 {% archiveDetail articleContent with name="Content" %}